Logikable/react-flow.js/flow.js/README.md

 ### Javascript

 **Javascript** is the primary scripting language used by web developers.
 By default, all web browsers have a Javascript engine that parses, compiles, and executes the code within a web page as it is loaded.
 As a result, it was mostly used as a client-side language in the past.
 However, recently it has seen use in backend systems, most noteably Node.js.
 Its syntax is most similar to that of Python.

+In Javascript, all objects are **dictionaries**.
+What this means is that classes, arrays, and other non-primitive data is represented as a dictionary.
+For those unaware, dictionaries are a set of key-value pairs, where values attached to an object can be both gotten and setted using its key.

 #### ECMAScript